| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Compulsive checking is encouraged by anticipation of rewards.

-This should not imply that social media is the same as substance addiction but that they have some behavioral traits.
+This should not imply that social media is same as substance addiction but that they have some behavioral traits.

 health effects of excessive screen time infographic